 The permanent resident (PR) card

-Your PR card can be used to show that you have permanent resident status in Canada.
+Your PR card can be used to show that you have Permanent Residency in Canada.
 If you travel outside Canada, you will need to show your card and your passport when you come back on a commercial vehicle, like an airplane, boat, train or bus.

 PRs traveling outside Canada who do not have a valid PR card, or who are not carrying it, need to apply for a permanent resident travel document before returning to Canada by commercial vehicle.